Your resume is a biopic and you need to sell it with a great trailer: a professional resume summary statement. But what exactly is a resume summary?

 How you list your education is especially important in a registered behavior technician resume.
 Your BACB credentials should come right after your work history.
 Add the dates you passed your competency assessment and exam.

-resume tips will help:
+These resume tips will help:

 Read more: How to List a Major and Minor on a Resume

-special professional skills to be a registered behavior technician.
+It takes special professional skills to be a registered behavior technician.
 There are about 30 you could list.
 But—list them all and you’ll camouflage the ones the hiring manager is looking for.
 Choose 5 or 10 skills and add them to your RBT resume the right way, and you’ll get a lot more interviews.

 Here's how to add RBT skills to a resume:

-Hunt in the job ad for the skills they mention.
+- Hunt in the job ad for the skills they mention.
 Those are the resume keywords you’ll have to show.
 List them near the top or bottom of your resume.